Imagine the U-M community collectively exploring ideas around a common theme. Water, for example. Or the universe. Or language.

 Upcoming Theme Semester

 LSA’s research takes place all around the world, but important learning and discovery also happens close to home.
 The Great Lakes Theme Semester offers opportunities for students, faculty, and the public to engage in issues unique to the region.
-“Ripple Effects” will take an interdisciplinary look at how history, environment, politics, culture, and more are shaped by the lakes.
+“Lake Effects” will take an interdisciplinary look at how history, environment, politics, culture, and more are shaped by the lakes.
 Throughout the semester, coinciding with the 50th anniversary of Earth Day in April, coursework, events, films, field trips, lectures, and conferences will shine light on important issues and insights.
-Please join us in investigating the powerful Ripple Effects the Great Lakes have on Michigan and beyond.
+Please join us in investigating the powerful Lake Effects the Great Lakes have on Michigan and beyond.